contao/docs/docs/dev/framework/cron.md

 ### Using Service Annotation

-You can also use the `Contao\CoreBundle\ServiceAnnotation\CronJob` service annotation together with the `Terminal42\ServiceAnnotationBundle\ServiceAnnotationInterface` to tag the service accordingly.
+You can also use the `Contao\CoreBundle\ServiceAnnotation\CronJob` service annotation to tag the service accordingly:

 ```php
 // src/Cron/ExampleCron.php